 Purpose and Rationale: Since staff, through the executive director, is the only entity that can bring a complaint, the language in b(1) is not needed under the new process.
-Additional changes are needed to comport with section number changes in the complaint provisions and updates to the RPS guide book.
+Subsection (b)(3) is also not necessary as complaints are not required to be filed under penalty of perjury.
+References to the Complaint proceeding in (d)(1) and (f)(2) and (4) reflect the new request for investigation and complaint process.